 Data collection

 Details of study procedures are previously reported(32).
 Eligible participants were recruited from 29 UK National Health Service (NHS) centres between November 2010 and March 2012.
 Participants consented and completed questionnaires before surgery (baseline).
 Follow-up questionnaires were mailed at regular intervals: 3, 9, 15, 24 months and annually up to 5 years post-surgery.
 Clinical and treatment information was gathered from NHS medical databases at participating centres.
 Ethical approval was granted by the UK NHS NRES Committee South Central - Oxford B (REC ref: 10/H0605/31).
+Information collected in the study did not inform the care of the participants involved due to the study design and anonymisation of the data.

 Measures